WNSW: WNJR

-WNJR was a commercial station under the call letters WBYN in Newark, with a transmitter power output (TPO) of 5000 watts.
-In 1946, The Newark Sunday Call purchased WBYN from the FCC.
+The station was eventually licensed to broadcast with a transmitter power output (TPO) of 5,000 watts, the maximum at the time allowed for stations operating on a "regional" frequency.
+In 1946, The Newark Sunday Call purchased WBYN, through its subsidiary, North Jersey Radio.
 At the time, The Newark Sunday Call was being purchased by the Newark Evening News.
-In 1947, the station changed its callsign to WNJR and its ownership to North Jersey Radio.
-Ahead of its time, it first aired an unsuccessful all-news format.
+In 1947, the call sign was changed to WNJR and the community of license was changed to Newark.
 The station diversified its programming, running jazz blocks, R&B music, talk shows, and Latin music.
-The Newark Evening News owned WNJR until 1953, when Rollins Broadcasting bought the station.
+In 1953, Rollins Broadcasting bought the station.

 As Newark's population became increasingly African-American in the 1960s, WNJR evolved into an R&B music format full-time.
 Some of the jockeys included Hal Wade, Danny Stiles, Bobby Jay, and Hal Jackson.
 In 1967, Rollins Broadcasting, after a dispute with its air staff, restructured into Continental Broadcasting.
 During the 1950s and 1960s the station featured some of the earliest rock and roll programming in the New York area, including the first claim to airing Alan Freed in that region.
-Despite claiming to be based in Newark, from the late 1950s through the 1970s the station broadcast from a studio in Union.
+Despite being licensed to Newark, from the late 1950s through the 1970s the station broadcast from a studio in Union.

 The station's two 344 ft guyed broadcast towers were well known to residents of the newly developed College Estates section of Union.
 WNJR suffered from poor nighttime signal coverage due to its FCC-mandated directional antenna signal pattern.
 Additionally the station's antenna system's capacity hat design radiated too much signal skyward and not enough toward the ground where listeners reside.
 This caused signal cancellation and fading.
 Co-channel interference also limited its nighttime coverage ..

-As Newark (its home city) became predominantly African-American during the 1970s, WNJR switched to a black-oriented music and news format.
-In 1973, it became the flagship station of Unity Broadcasting's National Black Network (NBN).

-City of Newark/urban era

-In 1968 The FCC refused to renew Continental Broadcasting's license but pending an appeal they still continued to run WNJR, which was profitable.
+License revocation

+In 1968 the FCC denied Continental Broadcasting's license renewal, after finding that the former manager, Leonard Mireison, had committed "gross mismanagement and fraud on the commission", although it was allowed to continue to run the station, which was profitable, while this decision was being appealed.
 The soul format continued as well.
-In July 1971 Continental Broadcasting's license was officially revoked and the station was forced off the air on the July 21.
-The FCC though allowed the city of Newark to run the station, and it signed back on a week later.

-Financial problems
+As Newark became predominantly African-American during the 1970s, WNJR switched to a black-oriented music and news format.